defreeze/defreeze/README.md

 - 👋 Hi, I’m Alex de Vries
 - 👀 I’m interested in solving and explaining data science problems.
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning ML and financial modelling.
 - 📫 Reach me using alexthevries@gmail.com

 My Github is used as a repository for all personal data science projects. for all my completed courses view : https://gist.github.com/defreeze